 BOULDER MOUNTAIN and the AQUARIUS PLATEAU

-The Aquarius Plateau is a pre-historic uplift on the much larger Colorado Plateau and includes over 900 square miles, most of which is inside the Dixie National Forest.
+The Aquarius Plateau is a pre-historic uplift on the much larger Colorado Plateau and includes over 900 square miles, most of which are inside the Dixie National Forest.
 The Plateau was named by Professor A.H.
-Thompson who in about 1872 during the Second Powell Survey, wrote
+Thompson who in about 1872 during the Second Powell Survey, wrote:

 “The slopes we were crossing were full of leaping torrents and clear lakes.
 They were so covered with these that the Plateau afterwards was given the name Aquarius.”